 For printing

-And what about the children who do not know the world withoutcomputer thinking about screen reading?
+And what about the children who don’t know the world withoutcomputer, think about reading from the screen?
 Is it so harmful, and if so, how do they themselves want to read books?
-This question was asked by University of Reading professor Ron Stainthorpe.
-She interviewed 50 children between the ages of 9 and 11.
-And although the results of communication with children will be published in 2017, the professor has already shared some of her findings.
-It turned out that the majority of children (60%) prefer paper books.
-Yes, children love the advantages of books - for example, the dictionary function (you can quickly see the meaning of a word), the ability to store many novels and stories in the gadget, and it's not at all as difficult as if I would have had to carry a stack of favorite books with them, but it turned out that most of all children love the smell of paper books, the feeling of turning the pages, and just the very ability to physically hold a book in their hands.
-It turned out that children like to select books by cover and see how many pages they have already read.
-In a word, children, like adults, in some circumstances like to read e-books, in others - paper.
+This question was asked by Professor Rhona Stainthorpe of the University of Reading.
+She surveyed 50 children aged 9 to 11 years.
+And although the results of communication with children will be published in 2017, the professor has already shared some conclusions.
+It turned out that most children (60%) prefer paper books.
+Yes, children like the advantages of books - for example, the dictionary function (you can quickly look up the meaning of a word), the ability to store many novels and stories on the gadget, and this is not at all as heavy as if you had to carry a stack of your favorite books with you.
+But it turned out that most of all children like the smell of paper books, the feeling when turning the pages, and just the very opportunity to physically hold a book in their hands.
+It turned out that children like to choose books by the cover and see how many pages they have already read.
+In short, children, like adults, like to read e-books in some circumstances and paper books in others.

 For technology